Wylhelm/qa-ai-web/README.md

 - Web-based user interface for easy access
 - Scenario history management and storage
 - File upload and processing
+- Sorting and filtering of shared test scenarios

 ## Installation
 1. Ensure Python 3.7+ is installed on your system.